fasibio/funk_agent/README.md

 SWARM_MODE | false (default) or true | Agent run on a swarm Cluster.
 Get better Metainformation about the Containers. | false LOG_LEVEL | debug | info (default) | warn | error |Which log-level for the agent own logs | false ENABLE_GEO_IP_INJECT  | false (default) or true | Will download a [geolite2](https://www.maxmind.com) DB to get geoinfomation by IP Adresses | false
+STATSINTERVALL | 15 | If LOG_STATS is not no. than the intervall to collect this information

 ## Possible Labels you can give each to tracking dockercontainer (by labels/annotation)